-The Singer's Audition Handbook is launching a brand new season of material, featuring blog posts by Claudia Friedlander.
+The Singer's Audition Handbook is well under way with a brand new season of material, featuring blog posts by Claudia Friedlander.
 Check out her latest post, "Social Media: Creating Community and Keeping in Touch," in which Claudia shares examples of savvy users of social media who can inspire you as you build your online presence.
 Throughout the summer and fall, Claudia will be revisiting the entire handbook, providing new perspectives, insights from professional singers, resources and opportunities from the community, as well as advice for how to have an excellent audition season.
 Keep checking back for Claudia's posts, and participate in the Voice Studio to get new tips, ideas, and direct feedback on your work and career!

 This fall, on October 29-31, 2016, world-renowned mezzo-soprano Joyce DiDonato is returning to Carnegie Hall's Resnick Education Wing to lead another series of master classes!
 Applications are now open, so make sure to submit yours to take advantage of this incredible opportunity!

 Information about the master classes can be found here.

 Past master classes with Joyce DiDonato are also available for viewing.
 Watch the webcasts from the 2015 and winter 2016 master classes, as well as workshops and master classes led by top artists from around the world in Carnegie Hall's Digital Library.